-You can find out more at my next Thrive Kitchen class, Pumpkin: It’s Not Just for Pie, on October 3.
-In this hands-on class, you’ll explore all kinds of different and delicious ways to incorporate pumpkin and other winter squash such as kabocha and butternut into main dishes, side dishes, and salads.
-(As well as desserts, don’t worry.)
+You can find out more at my October 17th Thrive Kitchen class: Everything Pumpkin, which is registering now.
+In this hands-on class, you’ll explore all kinds of different and delicious ways to cook with pumpkin and other winter squash such as kabocha and butternut.

 Pumpkin and its squash cousins are rich in beta-carotene, the antioxidant that gives them their bright orange and yellow hues.
 Beta-carotene is a key nutrient supporting the immune system.
 The body converts beta-carotene into vitamin A, which supports healthy skin, mucous membranes and other tissues.

 For more information about Kaiser Permanente San Francisco’s unique program the Thrive Kitchen, email the Health Education department at SFHealthEd@kp.org or call 415-833-3450.

 To learn more about my cooking and my Thrive Kitchen classes, visit my Facebook page, where I announce upcoming events.
 For more recipes and healthy cooking ideas, check out myblog, spiceboxtravels.com.